-Long Island Rail Road Train Derails In Brooklyn; 103 People Injured
+Long Island Rail Road Train Derails In Brooklyn, 103 People Injured

 — NYPD Special Ops (@NYPDSpecialops) January 4, 2017

-Four months prior to the derailment, an NJ Transit train crashed into the Hoboken Terminal in New Jersey, killing a woman on the platform and injuring 108 others.
+Four months before the derailment, an NJ Transit train crashed into the Hoboken Terminal in New Jersey, killing a woman on the platform and injuring 108 others.

 According to a preliminary federal report on the Hoboken crash, the five-car train accelerated from 8 to 21 miles per hour as it approached the end of the track before the emergency brake was engaged in the final second.